CatsBuilder/AY2021_II_HW_03/GROUP_07.cydsn/Readme.md

 used to generate the ISR required to sample the analog channels using the Delta-Sigma ADC.

-One single number sets the Control register 2: timer period for the sampling operations.(min=2/max=256 in ms) Please keep in mind that sampling frequency is independent from the scan period of Bridge Control Panel and incompatible parameters in the registers could lead to malfunctions If we write a time period of 4ms (w 08 01 04 p), this means we will have a sampling frequency of 250Hz
+One single number sets the Control register 2: timer period for the sampling operations.(min=2/max=256 in ms)
+Please keep in mind that sampling frequency is independent from the scan period of Bridge Control Panel and incompatible parameters in the registers could lead to malfunctions

-##EXAMPLES
+If we write a time period of 4ms (w 08 01 04 p), this means we will have a sampling frequency of 250Hz

+**EXAMPLES**
 w 08 00 17 04 p
-with these parameters we are taking 5 samples and averaging them each 20ms,if we choose the Bridge Control Panel scan perios to 20 ms we will have a data transmission os 50Hz and a correct functioning.
+With these parameters we are taking 5 samples and averaging them each 20ms,if we choose the Bridge Control Panel scan perios to 20 ms we will have a data transmission of 50Hz and a correct functioning.
 If we want to take 10 samples of both sensors and a period of 5 ms we must send these parameters:
 10X4 + 3 -> 2B to the control register 1 and 05 to the control register 2
 w 08 00 2b 05 p
-In this case we will have a new value available each 50 ms so our scan period should be adjusted to this value We can have a maximum tansmission frequency in case of a single sample taken and 2 ms of timer period, leading to a 500Hz transmission.
+In this case we will have a new value available each 50 ms so our *scan period should be adjusted to this value*.
+We can have a maximum tansmission frequency in case of a single sample taken and 2 ms of timer period, leading to a 500Hz transmission.
 If we use 15 samples the maximum data transfer frequency slows down to 33.3Hz (scan period from BCP shoul be adjusted to 30ms)
 **The BCP scan period should always be set following the formula : Number_of_samples*time_period**

 You can copy and paste these lines in the BCP editor for default operation settings, just delete the ";" in the line you want to use